chafan-dev/chafan-pwa/README.md

 Some APIs are missing from mock server for now.
 You can add code for mock server along with the frontend code change if needed.

+NOTE: you can leave username/password blank to "log in" the mock server.

 ### Run production build locally

 Prepare: